 Some of the best ways to protect yourself from being a distracted driver is to turn your phone on silent, download a safety app and put your phone somewhere where it is out of reach while you are driving.
 This will also help you keep an eye out on the road for other distracted drivers so you can hopefully avoid being in a catastrophic accident.

-If you, or your loved one, has been injured in an accident caused by a negligent distracted driver, talk to an Atlanta car accident lawyer at the Katz Law Firm to find out how to recover compensation for your losses.
+If you, or your loved one, has been injured in an accident caused by a negligent distracted driver, talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers to find out how to recover compensation for your losses.